Alun Wyn Jones: Wales

 2014 saw Jones captain Wales three times – once against Italy and twice against South Africa.
 In the 2014 Autumn Internationals, he scored a try in Wales's 28–33 loss to Australia.

 In the 2015 Six Nations, he formed a second row partnership with Luke Charteris and won two man-of-the-match awards during the tournament, earning them against Scotland and Italy.

-Jones made his 100th appearance when Wales faced South Africa in the quarter-finals of the 2015 Rugby World Cup but Wales were knocked out of the competition with South Africa winning 23–19 and going on to win third place.
+Jones made his 100th appearance when Wales faced South Africa in the quarter-finals of the 2015 Rugby World Cup but Wales were knocked out of the competition with South Africa winning 23–19.

 Jones took part in the 2016 Six Nations and was originally paired with Luke Charteris who was then replaced by Bradley Davies.
 Jones suffered an injury in the penultimate game against England in the tournament and was replaced with a returning Charteris.
 Jones returned to action on the 2016 tour to New Zealand, playing his 100th test for Wales in the first test against New Zealand – his 106th appearance.
 His 100th Welsh test ended in disappointment with New Zealand beating Wales 39–21, going on to win the series 3–0.

 He took part in the 2016 autumn internationals but had to miss the first match due to the death of his father.
 He returned to play Argentina in which he won the man of the match award.
 Jones took over from Sam Warburton as captain of the Welsh squad for the 2017 Six Nations.

-In 2019 Jones captained Wales in their Grand Slam victory and was named Player of the Championship in a public vote.
+In 2019, Jones captained Wales in their Grand Slam victory and was named Player of the Championship in a public vote.
 It was later established that Jones suffered knee ligament damage early in the Grand Slam decider against Ireland.
 Following the game, he was referred to by Jonathan Davies and others as "the greatest ever" Welsh rugby player.

 On 29 September 2019, in a game against Australia at the 2019 Rugby World Cup, he became Wales' most-capped player, overtaking the record of 129 caps held by Gethin Jenkins.

-On 24 October 2020 Jones equalled Richie McCaw's record for the most international appearances, 148 caps, during Wales' 38–21 loss to France.
+On 24 October 2020, Jones equalled Richie McCaw's record for the most international appearances, 148 caps, during Wales' 38–21 loss to France.
 A week later he set a new record, winning his 149th cap against Scotland.
 On 19 March 2022 he lost his 150th cap, at home against Italy.

+On 19 May 2023, Jones announced his immediate retirement from international rugby along with fellow Welsh international Justin Tipuric.